Shayon Green

-Shayon Green (born July 9, 1991) is an American football player who plays as a Defensive Line.
+Shayon Green (born July 9, 1991) is an American former football defensive lineman.
 He played college football at the University of Miami from 2009 to 2013.

-Early years
+Early life

 Green attended Tift County High School in Tifton, Georgia.
 He was Rated No. 65 weakside defensive end prospect in nation by Rivals.com.
 As a junior, he played defensive end and had 60 tackles, 8 sacks and 1 interception.
 As a senior, he had 125 tackles, 2 sacks and 5 forced fumbles.
 Green committed to the University of Miami to play college football.

 College career

 Green played at Miami from 2009 to 2013.